wjm021123/mood-tracker/README.md

 The file extension (`.bat`) may be hidden depending on your system settings.

 ### [macOS]
-Double-click `Mood Tracker.app`
+Double-click `Mood Tracker.app`.
 The file extension (`.app`) may be hidden depending on your system settings.

 ### Closing the app
-Closing the browser without clicking the Exit App button usually does not cause problems, but for more stable operation we recommend closing the app using the **Exit App** button.
+Closing the browser without clicking the **Exit App** button usually does not cause problems, but for more stable operation we recommend closing the app using the **Exit App** button.
 If only the browser window is closed, the app may continue running in the background.

 ## 3. Customization (Optional)